Gasping for Air: Respiratory Issues Soar Amid Relentless Beirut Raids

 Due to Israeli raids, a large cloud of smoke can be observed over the southern suburbs of Beirut.

 Fine particle pollution from outdoor sources includes vehicle exhaust, burning wood, gas, other fuels, and fires.
 Upon inhalation, these particles can cause health problems.
-In Beirut, generators are the primary contributors to particle pollution, with an estimated 8,000 diesel generators powering the country since the 2019 economic collapse.
+In Beirut, generators are the primary contributors to particle pollution, with an estimated 8,000 diesel generators powering the capital since the 2019 economic collapse.

 According to recent research conducted by the American University of Beirut, the average annual level of fine particle pollution—particles of 2.5 micrometers or less—in Beirut is 17.2 micrograms per cubic meter, more than three times the World Health Organization’s recommended limit of 5 micrograms per cubic meter.